MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 Distribute.UpdateTrack = UpdateTrack.Private;
 ```

-After this call, a browser window will pop up to authenticate the user.
+After this call, a browser window will open up to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.
 The update track is persisted in the SDK across app launches.

 If you want to switch back to public update track, simply set